-Promote community activities and interaction among town residents.
+Promote community activities and interaction among town residents through the following actions.

 - a.
 Create and maintain public facilities and spaces that encourage social interaction among town residents. - b.
 Strengthen residents' sense of community by promoting opportunities for residents to gather for recreation, education and other activities. - Support small-scale commercial activities in Cornwall's village center that would create places for residents to gather and interact, while providing basic daily supplies. (e.g. general store and farmers market)